Mayankkatheriya/Mct_4/Dibya_Invoice_Generator/README.md

 * `AddList_InVoice(deta):` To append the list in preview window.
 * `TotalCount(det):` To calculate final Amount.
 * `validateForm(det) & validData():` To check the mandatory fields.
+* `checkbox.addEventListener:` To toggle the dark theme and update the button icon.
-Your code is well-structured and functional, creating a user-friendly interface and to create an invoice as required.
+Your code is well-structured and functional, creating a user-friendly interface and to create an invoice as required and creating a user-friendly interface for managing all details with a toggleable dark theme.